MGAs: the future is about providing value versus policy processing

 The coming transformation

-The overall tenor of the conversations we had at CAILBA was very positive.
+The overall tenor of the conversations we’ve had are very positive.
 Everyone is confident about the future of the independent distribution channel, though we all recognize it’s going to continue to evolve.

 At Equisoft we work with our partners to help all industry stakeholders fulfill our shared aim of helping clients reach their financial goals.
 We continue to innovate and develop new solutions that help carriers and MGAs add value for advisors.
 And we strive to streamline workflows and accelerate the movement of data so that everyone in the eco-system can continue to increase speed-to-market, easily maintain compliance and deliver world-class customer experiences.